MicrosoftDocs/azure-docs/articles/governance/machine-configuration/machine-configuration-create.md

 machine should be in.

 > [!IMPORTANT]
-> Custom packages that audit the state of an environment and apply configurations are in generally
+> Custom packages that audit the state of an environment and apply configurations are in Generally
-> available (GA) support status.
+> Available (GA) support status.
 However, the following limitations apply:
 >
 > To use machine configuration packages that apply configurations, Azure VM guest configuration
 > extension version 1.29.24 or later, or Arc agent 1.10.0 or later, is required.
 >
-> To test creating and applying configurations on Linux, the **GuestConfiguration** module is only
+> The **GuestConfiguration** module is only available on Ubuntu 18.
+However, the package and
-> available on Ubuntu 18 but the package and policies produced by the module can be used on any
+> policies produced by the module can be used on any Linux distribution and version supported in
-> Linux distribution and version supported in Azure or Arc.
+> Azure or Arc.
 >
-> Testing packages on macOS is not available.
+> Testing packages on macOS isn't available.
 >
 > Don't use secrets or confidential information in custom content packages.